nuxt/website-v2/content/en/guides/examples/client-only-plugins.md

 csb_link: https://codesandbox.io/embed/github/nuxt-academy/guides-examples/tree/master/04_directory_structure/12_plugins_client
 ---

-In this example we register a plugin so that it is only available on the client side.
-In the plugins folder we have a file called `client-only.js` which uses the `window.alert()` function to send an alert message.
-You will see this message before the page is initialized which is how plugins work.
-As we do not have access to the window property on server side we must register this plugin only on the client.
-You can see in the nuxt.config.js file that we register the plugin with `.client.js` as its extension.
+- `plugins/client-only.client.js` uses the `window.alert()` function which is not available on server side.
+- `nuxt.config.js` contains the `plugins` property to register the plugin on client side thanks to the `.client.js` extension.

 <base-alert type="next">